stackql/.github/profile/README.md

 > 🌐 Simplifying multi-cloud cloud resource management, XOps, and observability using familiarity and power of SQL.

+## Pillars of StackQL

+The three pillars of StackQL Studios are:

+- **Relevance**.
+Make users more productive and empowered.
+- **Reliability**.
+Do what it says on the outside of the box.
+- **Elegance**.
+As simple as possible, but no simpler.
+Ease of uptake and use.

+### Development Streams

+These are the key streams in ongoing development:

+1. RDBMS functionality, centred on [the `stackql` core](https://github.com/stackql/stackql).
+SQL logic and ACID semantics atop TCP/IP, local process calls.
+2. Generic foreign system CRUD via [`any-sdk`](https://github.com/stackql/any-sdk).
+3. IAC support through [`stackql-deploy`](https://github.com/stackql/stackql-deploy) and [the `v2` bleeding edge `rust` implementation](https://github.com/stackql/stackql-deploy-rs).
+Because the core is lacking some ACID support and other useful constructs such as `insert... returning...`, there are retries and checks etc.  Eventually these will migrate to the core, coherently.
+4. The coverage and testing of [provider interface definition documents](https://github.com/stackql/stackql-provider-registry).
+These leverage `any-sdk` and are a key link in the chain.
+5. Full support for the [`postgres` wire protocol](https://github.com/stackql/psql-wire).
+This will require coherent uplifts in the core.
+6. Analytics.
+For now, this is managed in private repositories.

 ## 🎯 Use Cases
 - **Simplified Cloud Auditing and Compliance**: Audit resource deployments and configurations across multiple cloud and SaaS providers using a simple SQL-based framework
 - **Federated Entitlements and Identity Management**: Generate reports joining data from an IdP with entitlements in a SaaS, PaaS, or IaaS resource provider